robouden/Elecrow-7-Inch-Display-WZ8048C070/README.md

 - Modify platformio.ini as directed (or just copy the provided example file) The example should then compile.

-**Note: The Elecrow display is not automatically in upload mode.
-In order to get it ready to upload, you have to keep the "Boot" button on the back pressed during power on or reset**
+**Note: Earlier versions of the Elecrow display are not automatically in upload mode.
+In order to get it ready to upload, you have to keep the "Boot" button on the back pressed during power on or reset
+(Newer versions do not require this)**

 ### Board definition file
 The board definition file "esp32-s3-devkitc-1-myboard.json" needs to be put into the correct directory.
 This can be the platformio boards directory in *Users\<user>\.platformio\platforms\espressif32\boards\* or in any directory that the *boards_dir* , as defined in platformio.ini, points to.